itsjordanmuller/2023-react-sandbox/README.md

 Covered performance optimization techniques like memoization, React.memo, useCallback, and useMemo to enhance user experience and reduce unnecessary re-renders.

+##### `01-lower-state`
+In this section, I explored the basic setup of state management in React.
+The `Counter` component manages its own state, incrementing a count on button click. `List` renders a list of `Person` components, each displaying a name.
+This structure demonstrates a common pattern in React applications, where each component manages its own state or receives data as props.

+##### `02-lower-state-challenge`
+The `LowerStateChallenge` module introduced a more complex state management scenario.
+Here, I used a form (`Form.jsx`) to add new people to a list.
+The `Form` component updates the parent component's (`index.jsx`) state, demonstrating how to lift state up for shared state management across components.
+This pattern is essential for maintaining consistency and flow of data in larger applications.

+##### `03-hooks`
+In this module, I focused on optimizing performance using React hooks.
+The `memo` hook in `List.jsx` helps prevent unnecessary re-renders of the list when the parent component's state changes. `useCallback` in `index.jsx` ensures that the `removePerson` function is not recreated on every render, which is crucial for performance, especially when passing callbacks to deeply nested child components.

+##### `04-react-18`
+This section delved into React 18's new features for performance optimization. `SlowComponent` is a heavy component, rendering a large list of items.
+In `index.jsx`, I used the `useTransition` hook to manage a loading state while performing a CPU-intensive task, improving the user experience by avoiding UI freezing.
+The `Suspense` component and `lazy` loading are used to defer rendering of `SlowComponent`, demonstrating React 18's capabilities in handling heavy components more efficiently.

+Through these exercises, I gained a deeper understanding of various strategies for managing and optimizing state in React applications.
+From basic state management and lifting state up to utilizing advanced hooks and React 18 features, each step provided valuable insights into building efficient, scalable, and performant React applications.

 ### Key Learnings and Challenges

 Through this journey, I've gained a deeper understanding of React's capabilities and best practices.
 Here are some of the key takeaways: